 Don’t assume it needs to be a long trek, either.
-Taking a mere 15 minutes out of your lunch break for a spin around the block can be much more beneficial and refreshing than you might think.
+All you need is 15 minutes.
+A quick spin around the block can be much more beneficial and refreshing than you might think.

-Whether you’re a seasoned devotee of meditation or new to the practice, there are now several apps that help facilitate on-the-go om sessions.
+Perhaps you’re a seasoned devotee of meditation.
+Or maybe you’re new to the practice.
+Either way, there are several apps that help simplify at-home sessions.

-Use Calm, for example, to get a taste of the outdoors, even when you’re stuck inside.
+For example, you can use the Calm app to get a taste of the outdoors.
 It offers bursts of outdoor imagery, such as a breeze blowing across a field of wildflowers, for 15-second intervals.
-Or hop over to Headspace to utilize one of its hundreds of themed meditation sessions when you have five to 10 minutes to spare.
+Or hop over to Headspace to use one of its hundreds of themed meditation sessions.

-If you’re feeling overwhelmed, set your phone on do not disturb mode for a set period of time — even five minutes — and micro-meditate or brew a relaxing cup of low-caffeine tea.
+If you’re feeling overwhelmed, set your phone on do not disturb mode for a set period of time – even five minutes.
+Then micro-meditate or brew a relaxing cup of low-caffeine tea.

 4. Practise positive self-talk

 Feeling overwhelmed and overworked isn’t great for your self-esteem.
-After all, when your to-do list is always packed, it seems like there’s always something more you could be doing.
 The solution?
 Take a few moments to talk yourself up.

-Kamin recommends you begin your self-talking session by sitting with one hand on your heart and another on your belly — a pose that will help you relax.
+Kamin recommends you begin your self-talking session by sitting with one hand on your heart and another on your belly.
+It’s a pose that will help you relax.
 Take a few deep breaths.
 Then repeat a positive mantra to yourself, such as: